 Course title: ERASMUS: New Technologies and the Knowledge Economy

 Tutor: Dr. G.C.
-Pentzaropoulos, UoA Department of Economics.
+Pentzaropoulos, Professor (ICT), UoA Department of Economics.

 Availability: A course offered to Erasmus students at the UoA Department of Economics in Semester A (Winter).

 Teaching: Online, research-oriented reading course, with project work supervision.

 Course Work & Evaluation: Compulsory written assignments with evaluation.

 Procedure: Readings are an essential part of the course.
 Participants are required to produce, in the first instance, a work plan and then write an essay.
 There are no formal written examinations.